josevalim/portal/README.md

 [0]
 ```

-> Note: you will likely get different #PID<...> values than the ones we show throughout the tutorial.
+> Note: you will likely get different `#PID<...>` values than the ones we show throughout the tutorial.
 Don't worry, this is expected!

-In the example above, we have created a new agent passing a function that returns the initial state of an empty list.
+In the example above, we created a new agent, passing a function that returns the initial state of an empty list.
 The agent returns `{:ok, #PID<0.61.0>}`.

-Curly brackets in Elixir specify a tuple and the tuple above contains the atom `:ok` and a process identifier (PID).
+Curly brackets in Elixir specify a tuple; the tuple above contains the atom `:ok` and a process identifier (PID).
 We use atoms in Elixir as tags.
 In the example above, we are tagging the agents as successfully started.

 The `#PID<...>` is a process identifier for the agent.
-When we say processes in Elixir, we don't mean Operating System processes, but rather Elixir Processes, which are light-weight and isolated, allowing us to run hundreds of thousands of them in the same machine.
+When we say processes in Elixir, we don't mean Operating System processes, but rather Elixir Processes, which are light-weight and isolated, allowing us to run hundreds of thousands of them on the same machine.

-We store the agent PID in the `agent` variable, which allows us to send messages to get and update the agent state.
+We store the agent's PID in the `agent` variable, which allows us to send messages to get and update the agent's state.

 We will use agents to implement our portal doors.
 Create a new file named `lib/portal/door.ex` with the following contents: